argoproj/argo-cd/docs/developer-guide/toolchain-guide.md

 ### Test your build toolchain

-The first thing you can do whether your build toolchain is setup correctly is by generating the glue code for the API and after that, run a normal build:
+The first thing you can do to test whether your build toolchain is setup correctly is by generating the glue code for the API and after that, run a normal build:

 * `make codegen-local`
 * `make build-local`